ashleyjlive/gologic-code-challenge/coding_challenge.md

 After they have purchased an item, they can use the remaining money to purchase another item or have the change returned to them.
 Once they are done they should see a list of the items they have purchased.

+### Booking Platform

+Design a booking platform for users to rent a room.
+Users should see a list of rooms available for rent and be able to click into them to see details about that room.
+A room at a minimum should have the following details:

+* Title
+* Images
+* Price
+* Description
+* Address
+* Capacity of room

+Users should then be able book that room using their email address, the dates they require and how many people will be staying.
+They should not be able to book a room on a date that has already been booked or doesn't have the capacity for the amount of people they require.

 ### Departure Times